 Causes two expressions to be executed sequentially.

-The , operator causes the expressions to be executed in left-to-right order.
-A common use for the , operator is in the increment expression of a for loop.
+The , operator causes the expressions on either side of it to be executed in left-to-right order.
+The most common use for the , operator is in the increment expression of a for loop.
 For example:

-The for statement allows only a single expression to be executed at the end of every pass through a loop.
-The , operator allows multiple expressions to be treated as a single expression, so both variables can be incremented.
+The for statement only allows a single expression to be executed at the end of every pass through a loop.
+The , operator is used to allow multiple expressions to be treated as a single expression, thereby getting around the restriction.